exakat/exakat-docs/User/Configuration.rst

   + maxOverwrite : 8

     + Minimal number of method overwrite to consider that any refactor on the method signature is now hard.
-:ref:`Injectable Version <injectable-version>`
-  + injectableVersion : \injectableversion

-    + The FQN for the InjectableVersion attribute.
-By default, it is in the global space
-  + checkInjectableVersion : \checkinjectableversion

-    + The FQN for the CheckInjectableVersion attribute.
-By default, it is in the global space :ref:`Keep Files Access Restricted <keep-files-access-restricted>`
+:ref:`Keep Files Access Restricted <keep-files-access-restricted>`
   + filePrivileges : 0777